inncee/docs/README.md

   <tr>
     <td>variants</td>
     <td colspan="2">A list of variant objects, each representing a slightly different version of the product.
 For example, if a product comes in different sizes and colors, each size and color permutation (such as "small black", "medium black", "large blue"), would be a variant.
-    <br /><br />If your product does not have a variant, then simply create 1 variant record with the name “Default” to record the product’s SKU, price and other details.
+    <br /><br />If your product does not have a variant, then simply create 1 variant record with the name “Default” to record the product’s SKU, price and other details
     <br /><br />
     <ul>
-  <li>id: The unique numerical identifier to identify the variant.</li>
+  <li>id: The unique numerical identifier to identify the variant</li>
-  <li>product_id: The unique product id that the variant belongs to.</li>
+  <li>product_id: The unique product id that the variant belongs to</li>
   <li>name: Name of the variant</li>
   <li>price: Price of the variant</li>
   <li>sku: SKU number of the variant</li>
-  <li>inventory_quantity: Total available units of inventory available for sale.</li>
+  <li>inventory_quantity: Total available units of inventory available for sale</li>
 </ul>
     </td>
   </tr>